webaccess/com.webaccessglobal.simpledonate/README.md

 ## Using Simple Donate

-Navigate to "Contributions » Simple Donation Pages" or navigate to <your site url>civicrm/simple/donation/pages?reset=1 to access your simple donation pages.
+Navigate to "Contributions » Simple Donation Pages" or navigate to < your site url >/civicrm/simple/donation/pages?reset=1 to access your simple donation pages.

 ## Troubleshooting